shaik1002/biggitlabbomb/doc/administration/geo/replication/security_review.md

 - Git repositories and files, tracking information related to them, and the GitLab database contents.

-### What data should be encrypted?
-What key management requirements are defined?
+### What data is or may need to be encrypted and what key management requirements have been defined?

 - Neither **primary** sites or **secondary** sites encrypt Git repository or file system data at rest.
 A subset of database columns are encrypted at rest using the `db_otp_key`.